calcmogul/controls-engineering-in-frc/README.md

 this book as if I was explaining it to my veteran software students and anticipate gaps in their understanding.

-* Add code examples of each type of model augmentation
-* Mention steady-state feedforward implementation example in case_study_ff.py for model augmentation
-* Mention u_error as example of model augmentation

 ### Finish incomplete topics

 The following state-space implementation examples are in progress: